After School Daycare Archives

-Are you moving to Italy and looking for after school daycare for your kids?
+Are you moving to Japan and looking for after school daycare for your kids?
 Our directory listings can help you find the right expat-friendly childcare near you:

-Sitly is an online service that connects parents with babysitters and nannies across Italy.
-Simply create a profile with your preferences and view what childminders are available in your area.
-Whether you’re busy at work or out for dinner, Sitly has the child-minding solution for you.
+Honey Clover is a babysitting agency operating throughout Japan.
+With an easy-to-use platform, you can find find a sitter to care for your child, transport them to and from kindergarten, and babysit at night – all while receiving real-time updates from them.
+To rest assured, choose Honey Clover.

-Nordic Nannies is an international nanny agency.
-Since 2007, the agency has specialized in placing Finnish nannies, au pairs, and other childcare professionals with families across the world.
-Whether you’re a parent or a jobseeker, see where Nordic Nannies could take you.
+CareFinder is a platform providing vetted and trained babysitters in nine cities in Japan.
+With babysitters that speak English, Japanese, French, German, and Chinese, childcare is available on an hourly basis from the comfort of your home.
+To find the best childcare in your area, visit CareFinder.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing